 The title will appeal to scholars and students interested in Hegel and Marx's philosophy, German classical philosophy and Western philosophy.

-Part 1 The Two Origins of Hegel's Dialectic 1.
+Part I The Two Origins of Hegel's Dialectic 1.
 The Linguistic Origin 2.
-The Existentialist Origin Part 2 The Dialectical Beginning of Hegel's Philosophy 3.
-Analyzing the Beginning of The Science of Logic 4.
-An Analysis of the Beginning of the Phenomenology of Spirit 5.
-Comparison of Methods: Phenomenology of Spirit and The Science of Logic
+The Existential Origin Part II The Dialectical Beginning of Hegel's Philosophy 3.
+Analyzing the Beginning of Science of Logic 4.
+Analyzing the Beginning of Phenomenology of Spirit 5.
+Comparison of Methods: the Phenomenology of Spirit and the Science of Logic